zhicwu/cassandra-jdbc-driver/README.md

     ![Configure Alias](../../raw/master/resources/images/configure_alias.png)
 3. Congratulations!
 You now can to connect to Cassandra
     ![Query Trace](../../raw/master/resources/images/query_trace.png)
-4. To use magic comments, please use "//" instead of "--" as SQuirrel SQL will remove the later automatically before sending the query to JDBC driver.
+4. To use magic comments, please use "//" instead of "--" as SQuirrel SQL will remove the latter automatically before sending the query to JDBC driver.

 #### JMeter